-3. Critical Thinking: Assign Discussion Topic 2 on page 77.
+3. Critical Thinking: Assign Discussion Topic 2 on page 69.

 4. Critical Thinking: What kind of business benefits result from improved service?
-From increased support for new services and products?
-From better performance?
-From information?
-From stronger controls?
-From reduced costs?

 5. Critical Thinking: Considering the reasons for systems projects, is it possible to have too much of a good thing?
 Can service ever be too good?
 Can performance be too strong?
 Can there ever be too much information?
 Can controls be too strong?
 Can costs be reduced too much?
 Why or why not?
 If so, where should a line be drawn?

+6. Critical Thinking: Assign Project 5 on page 69.

-56: Case In Point 2.3: Trent College
+47: Case In Point 2.3: Trent College

 Trent College is a private school in a small Maryland town.
 The college has outgrown its computerized registration system and is considering a new system.
-Althea Riddick, the college president, has asked you to list the reasons for systems projects, which are described on pages 55–56, and assign a relative weight to each reason, using a scale of 1–10, low to high.
-She said to use your best judgment, and support your conclusions in a brief memo to her.
+Althea Riddick, the college president, has asked you to list the reasons for systems projects, which are described in Section 2.4.1, and assign a relative weight to each reason, using a scale of 1–10, low to high.
+She said to use your best judgment and support your conclusions in a brief memo to her.
 She also wants you to create a Microsoft Excel spreadsheet that will calculate the weighted values automatically for each reason.

 Comments: The main reasons for systems requests are improved service to customers, better performance, support for new products and services, more information, stronger controls, and reduced cost.
 The objective is to assign a relative weight, on a scale of 1–10, for each item.
 Answers will vary, but students should be encouraged to think about the context—a small college—and to come up with reasons for their responses.
-For example, in a college setting, improved service might include an online course registration system, off-campus access to computing lab facilities, or a student—faculty network to facilitate communications and homework submissions.
+For example, in a college setting, improved service might include an online course registration system, off-campus access to computing lab facilities, or a student-faculty network to facilitate communications and homework submissions.

 Whatever the ratings, students should be able to construct a simple spreadsheet that can serve as a weighted model.
-A sample spreadsheet might look like this:

-59: Evaluation of Systems Requests
+51: Evaluation of Systems Requirements

 LECTURE NOTES

-Define system review committee
+Define systems review committee or a computer resources committee

-Use Figure 2-13 to discuss how many organizations use a special form for systems requests such as this online form
+Discuss the ways in which many organizations use a special form for systems requests such as the online form in Figure 2-10

-Note the characteristics of an effective systems request form
+Point out the characteristics of a properly designed systems request form

-Describe how most IT departments receive more systems requests than they can handle

-Explain how many organizations assign responsibility for evaluating systems requests

-Discuss the functions of a systems review committee or a computer resources committee

-Tell how a systems request form is dealt with when it is received
+Discuss the steps that are taken when a systems request form is received

-Recall that most large companies have a systems review committee evaluate systems requests
+Discuss the functions of a systems review committee

 Consider the advantages and disadvantages of using a systems review committee

 Mention circumstances when a single person reviews systems requests

-Emphasize that the goal of a systems review is to evaluate requests and set priorities, explaining that a systems request form often makes these tasks easier by ensuring consistency among systems requests
+Explain that the goal of a systems review is to evaluate requests and set priorities

-FIGURE: 2-13
+FIGURE: 2-10